 - Hourly / - BiWeekly /

 An Assessor I, Personal Property is the entry level of work appraising the value of the personal property of businesses for property tax purposes.
 Employees in this classification examine and analyze the personal property tax returns and other records of businesses operating in Maryland.
-The work requires the application of accepted assessing and appraisal methods and entails an understanding and use of accounting principles and practices.
-Employees in this class do not supervise.
+Employees in this classification are required to apply accepted assessing and appraisal methods and understand and use accounting principles and practices.
+Employees in this classification do not supervise other positions.

-Employees receive close supervision from a higher level Administrator.
+Employees in this classification receive close supervision from a higher level Administrator.
 The work may require travel in Maryland to perform on-site assessments.
 Employees may be required to work evenings and weekends.

-Assessor I, II, and III, Personal Property are differentiated on the basis of the degree of supervisory responsibility exercised by the supervisor over these employees.
-Assessor I, Personal Property learns to perform duties under close supervision.
-Assessor II, Personal Property performs duties under close supervision at times and under general supervision at other times depending upon the complexity of the specific duty being performed.
-Assessor III, Personal Property performs the full range of duties under general supervision.
+The Assessor I, Personal Property, the Assessor II, Personal Property and the Assessor III, Personal Property are differentiated on the basis of the degree of supervisory responsibility exercised by the supervisor over these employees.
+The Assessor I, Personal Property learns to perform duties under close supervision.
+The Assessor II, Personal Property performs duties under close supervision at times and under general supervision at other times depending upon the complexity of the specific duty being performed.
+The Assessor III, Personal Property performs the full range of duties and responsibilities under general supervision.

 Learns to review tax returns and financial records of businesses and obtains additional information as necessary to be certain that tax returns are accurate and complete;

 Learns to evaluate exemption requests based on existing law, case law and procedures;

 Learns to compute assessments of businesses and apportions amounts among county and town taxing jurisdictions within prescribed deadlines;